HONEY, REMEMBER TO BUY SOME HONEY!

 Off to the store you go, and you suddenly find yourself staring at the honey shelf with absolutely no idea which honey to choose!
-You're in a rush and got no time to fine comb labels.
+You're in a rush and have no time to fine-comb labels.

-With many honey varieties available at the local grocery store and online, how do you choose the best type of honey that will offer all the health benefits?
+With so many wide varieties of honey available at the local grocery store and online, what types of honey will offer the best health benefits for your family?

 How do you avoid another sugar source with empty calories and zero nutrients?
 After all, there's a reason we choose honey over sugar - its beneficial properties.

-Allow us to explain the differences and how to choose the healthiest honey for your family!
+Let us explain the differences and how to choose the healthiest honey for your family!
 Bee-cause we care!

-Unfortunately, many of the honey products we find in the stores are highly processed fake honey.
-Fake honey often consists of only one-third raw honey.
-It is usually mixed with water and sugar syrups like cane, corn, or rice sugar.
+You may have good intentions, but many of the honey products found in stores are highly processed and "fake honey."
+Fake honey often consists of only one-third of raw honey and is usually mixed with water and sugar syrups like cane, corn, or rice sugar.

-Food Safety News decided to test honey sold all over the U.S, so they analyzed 60 jugs, jars, and plastic bears of honey from 10 different states.
-The contents were analyzed for pollen by Vaughn Bryant, a professor at Texas A&M University, and melissopalynologists (investigators of pollen in honey).
-Among all the containers of honey provided, 76 percent or more had the pollen removed.
+Food Safety News decided to test honey sold all over the U.S. They analyzed the pollen of 60 jugs, jars, and plastic bears of honey from 10 different states.
+Among all the containers of honey provided, a staggering 76 percent or more had the pollen removed.

-Many "commercial" honey has been pasteurized (a process where high heat is applied) to extend its shelf life and helps to keep it in liquid form.
-Another undesired step is filtration of the honey to remove all the air bubbles giving it a cleaner, smoother, and more appealing consistency.
+Another counteractive process is the filtration of the honey to remove all the air bubbles, giving it a cleaner, smoother, and more appealing consistency.

-These processes remove many of the phytonutrients that give honey its healthy rep. They also destroys almost all the vitamins, minerals, and antioxidant properties you would have found in raw honey straight from the beehive.
+They also destroy almost all the vitamins, minerals, and antioxidant properties you would have found in raw honey straight from the beehive.
 In some cases, honey is filtered so much that no pollen is present anymore.

-As The Food and Drug Administration (FDA) states, honey that has been ultra-filtered is not really honey, and the medical advantages of honey can't be expected.
-Unfortunately, the FDA does not conduct quality or control checks on honey sold in the U.S to see if it contains any pollen.
+As The Food and Drug Administration (FDA) states, honey that has been ultra-filtered is not really honey, and the medicinal advantages of honey can't be expected.
+Unfortunately, the FDA does not conduct quality or control checks on honey sold in the U.S. to see if it contains any pollen.

 So if you desire any health benefits from honey, it is time to get to know the different types of honey and make informed choices for your family.